 Sagittal MRI scan of the lumbar spine showing a suspected disc herniation, with the affected area circled in white for clarity.

-From there, they’ll create a treatment plan tailored to your needs.
-This usually involves a series of sessions spaced out over several weeks, with regular reassessments to track your progress.
+From there, they’ll create a plan tailored to your needs.
+This may involve a series of sessions spaced out over several weeks, with reassessments to monitor your progress.

 How Long Does Recovery Take?

 Recovery time from a pinched nerve can vary depending on the location of the nerve and the severity of the compression.
 In mild cases, improvement may begin within a week or two.
-However, more serious issues, such as those involving disc herniation, may require several weeks or even months of consistent care.
+However, more complex issues, such as those involving disc herniation, may require several weeks or longer.

 Is It Safe?
 Can a Chiropractor Make a Pinched Nerve Worse?

-In the vast majority of cases, no. Chiropractic care is considered safe when performed by a qualified practitioner.
-Your chiropractor will carry out a full assessment before any treatment, and they’ll adjust their approach based on your specific symptoms and medical history.
+Chiropractic care is generally considered safe when performed by a qualified practitioner.
+A chiropractor will carry out an assessment before providing care and adjust their approach based on your symptoms and medical history.

-In rare cases, people might feel some soreness or discomfort after a session, similar to what you might feel after a workout but serious complications are uncommon.
-If your condition needs medical or surgical attention, a reputable chiropractor will refer you to the right specialist.
+Some people may experience temporary soreness after a session, similar to what you might feel after a workout.
+If your condition requires medical or surgical attention, a chiropractor may refer you to an appropriate healthcare provider.

 When to See a GP or Specialist Instead